 - When fostering a mother and her litter, the mother MUST remain with her litter for their entire stay in foster care.
 All animals will be returned to the shelter at the same time unless there is a medical reason for separation.

 - All animals will be checked for parasites (e.g., fleas, ticks, and intestinal parasites) and bathed if needed prior to leaving the shelter.
 All animals must be kept free of parasites due to the debilitating nature of such pests.
 If any animal is found to have parasites after entering foster care, it must be bathed by the foster caregiver or returned to the shelter.

 - All foster animals will be wormed and vaccinated at appropriate intervals to ensure their continued health.
 It is up to the foster caregiver to bring the animals to the shelter for check-ups, vaccinations, and worming as needed.

 - Foster animals remain the property of the Whitman County Humane Society, Inc., regardless of the length of stay in the caregiver’s home.
-If any WCHS staff member requests that the animal be returned, the foster caregiver must do so as soon as possible.
-Normally, the staff will provide the caregiver with a return date prior to placing the pet into the caregiver’s home.
+If any WCHS staff member requests that an animal is returned, the foster caregiver must do so as soon as possible.
+Normally, the staff will provide the caregiver with a return date prior to placing the pet in the caregiver’s home.

 - No animal is to be adopted from a foster home without proper permission from shelter staff.
 All animals from WCHS MUST be spayed or neutered before being adopted.

-Call WCHS first if an animal in foster care becomes ill before taking any action on your own to provide treatment.
+- If an animal in foster care becomes ill, the caregiver must contact WCHS staff before taking any action to provide treatment.
 The staff will arrange an appointment with the WCHS contract veterinarian.
 If you take the animal to a veterinarian for treatment without consulting WCHS, you will be responsible for payment.
-Each foster home will be furnished with telephone numbers to contact in the event of an emergency.
+Each foster home will be provided with telephone numbers to contact in the event of an emergency.